 In the following example of a spaceman character, the process involved finding high-resolution examples of the desired textures and materials for each part of the spaceman's costume and skin.

-It would also be helpful to include notations on your sheet to help support your ideas and thinking for the textures, materials, colour weathering etc. Especially if you yourself are not going to be the texture artist who is tasked with bringing the textures and materials to life.
+It would also be helpful to include notations on your sheet to help support your ideas and thinking for the textures, materials, colour weathering etc.m especially if you are not the texture artist who is tasked with bringing the textures and materials to life.

-Watch the following video tutorial to help you with your texture swatch sheet.
+Watch the following video (2:55m) to help you create your texture swatch sheet.

 Practice